-Photo 27

-Q8

 Are soft furnishings in common areas appropriate to limit fire spread/growth?

 There were no soft furnishings noted within the common areas at the time of inspection.

-Q9 Does the premises have any external balconies, cladding or materials which may promote external fire spread?
+Does the premises have any external balconies, cladding or materials which may promote external fire spread?

 No external attachments (such as balconies, sun shading or wall-mounted solar panels) were noted to the building façade.

-Q10 Has a note been prepared of the external walls of the building and details of construction materials used?
+Has a note been prepared of the external walls of the building and details of construction materials used?
 Does the note include and identify the level of risk that the design and materials used?

-N/A The external wall construction of the building appears to be of sufficiently low risk that it can be assessed visually as part of this Type 1 assessment.
+The external wall construction of the building appears to be of sufficiently low risk that it can be assessed visually as part of this Type 1 assessment.
 The external wall is constructed from traditional brick and block under a pitched and tiled roof.

-Q11 Does the External wall note include any mitigating N/A circumstances that may have been taken to reduce the risk?
-Q12 Has the responsible person reviewed the external wall note on a regular basis and revised it if there have been any significant changes in the external walls.
-N/A Q13 Yes Are all other fire spread/compartmentation issues satisfactory?
-From a limited visual inspection from ground level, window and door frames (and any associated spandrel or infill panels that may be installed) appear satisfactory with regard to combustibility and fire spread.
-R - Fire Extinguishing Appliances R1 If required, is there reasonable provision of accessible portable N/A fire extinguishers?
-S - Relevant Automatic Fire Extinguishing Systems S1 N/A Are there any automatic fire suppressant systems on site?
-S2 Are there any fixed fire fighting mains within the premises?
-N/A S3 If any other relevant systems / equipment is installed, state type N/A of system and comment as necessary T - Procedures and Arrangements 1 action T1 Recommended evacuation strategy for this building is: Stay Put T2 Has a competent person(s) been appointed to assist in undertaking the preventative and protective measures including in house checks?
+Does the External wall note include any mitigating circumstances that may have been taken to reduce the risk?

+Has the responsible person reviewed the external wall note on a regular basis and revised it if there have been any significant changes in the external walls.

+Q13 1 action

+Are all other fire spread/compartmentation issues satisfactory?

+No

+It was noted that windows from flats opened directly into the common escape route.
+This is likely as a result of what was originally an open access block, which has since been enclosed with walls and doors to the front and back of the block.

+The windows noted in the common areas should be replaced with 30 minute fire rated units that have EI30 glazing installed.
+The windows should be fixed and not capable of opening.
+Remedial works should be completed by a competent third party accredited contractor.

+Action/Recommendation Required?
+Yes

+Action Priority: Medium - 3 Months

+R - Fire Extinguishing Appliances

+R1

+If required, is there reasonable provision of accessible portable fire extinguishers?
+N/A

+S - Relevant Automatic Fire Extinguishing Systems

+S1

+Are there any automatic fire suppressant systems on site?
+N/A

+S2

+Are there any fixed fire fighting mains within the premises?
+N/A

+S3

+If any other relevant systems / equipment is installed, state type of system and comment as necessary

+A fire bridge override drop key facility was seen to be installed to the block entrance door.
+This was fully working when tested at the time of the assessment.

+T - Procedures and Arrangements

+Recommended evacuation strategy for this building is:

+Stay Put

+Has a competent person(s) been appointed to assist in undertaking the preventative and protective measures including in house checks?

 Regular checks of the block are conducted by the clients representatives in the form of property managers.

-T3 Are there appropriate documented fire safety arrangements and procedures in place in the event of fire?
+Are there appropriate documented fire safety arrangements and procedures in place in the event of fire?